seanhess/robotquest/README.md

 [The Viewer][viewer] lets you watch the game being played live.

-[The Documentation](#api) will teach you how to connect to the game and control your minions.
+[The Documentation](#documentation) will teach you how to connect to the game and control your minions.

 [The Source](http://github.com/seanhess/botland) is here on github.
-Fork it, read it, or yell at me on the [issues page](http://github.com/seanhess/botland/issues)">.
+Fork it, read it, or yell at me on the [issues page](http://github.com/seanhess/botland/issues).
 The server is written in Haskell, and the AI is written in CoffeeScript

 What can I do?
 --------------